nikhilrajpk/snapfy/README.md

 Check backend logs to capture the OTP.
 Complete email verification and explore features like posting, exploring, real-time messaging (private/group chats, read receipts, typing indicators, media attachments), and admin tools.

+📜 License
+This project is licensed under the MIT License.

+🤝 Contributing
+Pull requests are welcome!
+For major changes, open an issue first to discuss.

 ✨ Acknowledgments